Breakthrough Starshot: Light sail

-The light sail is envisioned to be no larger than 4 × 4 meter, possibly of composite graphene-based material.
+The light sail was envisioned to be no larger than 4 × 4 meter, possibly of composite graphene-based material.
 The material would have to be very thin and be able to reflect the laser beam while absorbing only a small fraction of the incident energy, or it will vaporize the sail.
-The light sail may also double as power source during cruise, because collisions with atoms of interstellar medium would deliver 60 watt/m2 of power.
+The light sail was also proposed to double as a power source during cruise, because collisions with atoms of interstellar medium would deliver 60 watt/m2 of power.

 Laser data transmitter

-A laser communicator, utilizing light sail as the primary reflector, would be capable of data rates 2.6-15 baud per watt of transmitted power at distance to the Alpha Centauri, assuming 30 m diameter receiving telescope on Earth.
+A laser communicator, utilizing the light sail as the primary reflector, would be capable of data rates of 2.6-15 baud per watt of transmitted power at the distance to Alpha Centauri, assuming a 30 m diameter receiving telescope on Earth.

-Orbit
+Orbital insertion

-The Starshot project is for fly-by missions, which pass the target at high velocity.
+The Starshot project was a fly-by mission, which pass the target at high velocity.
 Heller et al. proposed that a photo-gravitational assist could be used to slow such a probe and allow it to enter orbit (using photon pressure in maneuvers similar to aerobraking).
 This requires a sail that is both much lighter and much larger than the proposed Starshot sail.
 The table below lists possible target stars for photogravitational assist rendezvous.
 The travel times are the calculated times for an optimized spacecraft to travel to the star and then enter orbit around the star.